ModellingWebLab/WLDocs/README.md

 These will take the form of a uniform resource identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), more specifically, a uniform resource locator ([URL](https://en.wikipedia.org/wiki/URL)).

 **Point of action:** _Work out the details w.r.t. identifiers, versions, and (views of?) external entities._
+We already have unique canonical URIs for each version of each entity type that Web Lab handles.
+What more is needed?